CosmosContracts/old-website/README.md

 state: keep this set to 1

-twitter_link: This is a twitter link for your project
+twitter_link: This is a twitter link for your project (optional)

-tg_link: This is a telegram link for your project
+tg_link: This is a telegram link for your project (optional)

-address: This is the address for your contract, not the entire URL.
+address: This is the address for your contract, not the entire URL. (optional)

+website_link: This is the url for your website (optional)